 Anyone who follows modern high-stakes Hold’em online poker tournaments will know Scottish player Fraser Russell’s screen name BigBlindBets.
-The poker-playing Millenial got his start in low-stakes poker back in 2011, playing with a bankroll of around $70.
+The poker-playing Millennial got his start in low-stakes poker back in 2011, playing with a bankroll of around $70.
 He has made incredible progress since then, taking down trophies for millions of dollars.
 His biggest tournament win so far was first prize in the $5,200 Main Event of the 2019 WCOOP (World Championship of Online Poker) worth a cool $1,670,000.
 Russell credits Paul “Internet” Otto as the coach who got him to think smart and work hard.

-Californian poker star Doug Polk is one of life’s natural gamers.
+Californian poker star Doug Polk is one of life’s natural gamers, and will likely go down in history as one of the best poker players of all time.
 At age 15, he started playing Warcraft 3 competitively, with the screen name WCGRider.
 He kept this name when he switched to online poker, playing $0.01/0.02 blinds and turning a $20 deposit into $10,000.
 After a long period grinding at mid-stakes full-ring NLHE, he transitioned into HU (heads-up) and ran up the stakes all the way to $50/100.

 If GTO dominates poker theory today, Patrik Antonius is bucking the trend.
 He’s a self-taught player who claims he’s never read any poker books or watched any training videos.
 Antonius thrives under pressure, playing online for stakes as big as PLO 100k and NLHE 60k.
 As a teenager, he wanted to be a tennis pro, but two back injuries put a stop to that.
 When he turned 18, he started playing poker with a $200 deposit.
-This soon grew to a healthy $20,000 bankroll and he’s never looked back.
-One of his most memorable encounters was a high-stakes PLO cash game against Viktor “Isildur1” Blom.
+This soon grew to a healthy $20,000 bankroll, and he’s never looked back.
+One of his most memorable encounters was a high-stakes PLO cash game against Viktor Blom.
 Antonius scooped a massive $1,357,000 — the biggest pot ever in online poker.
-Antonius cares deeply for the professional poker scene and has launched a social media app called FLOP (First Land of Poker.)
+Antonius cares deeply for the professional poker scene and has launched a social media app called FLOP (First Land of Poker).

 Finnish player Pauli “Fiilismies” Äyräs started off as an avid Starcraft 2 and CS player.
 Then he was introduced to poker and fell in love with the game.
 Today, he’s one of the best NLHE 6max and HU players of all time.
 He turned pro in 2015, winning $100k.
 The next year, he won $200,000 and $800,000 the next.
 This jumped to $2 million in 2018 and $3 million in 2019.
 The money has allowed the young player to live on a grand scale, but his approach to poker is strictly professional.
 His sessions begin at 6 pm and finish around 7 am, seven days a week, 365 days a year.
 This kind of commitment is essential to being a successful poker player, Äyräs says.

 Most poker coaches start coaching after leaving the professional scene, but Dutch crusher MMASherdog (real name unknown) is an exception.
 He’s the co-founder and head coach of the BluffTheSpot training site, but he’s also online, taking on the highest stakes every day.
 He started off by playing 10c freerolls and did well enough to build a $5,000 bankroll.
 This was enough to transition to mid-stakes NLHE.
-Tilt beat him up for a while so he took a six-month break to watch training videos.
+Tilt beat him up for a while, so he took a six-month break to watch training videos.
 He then decided it was time to go big or go home and returned with a $2,000 bankroll.
 His timeout clearly paid dividends because in less than a year he became a $10/20 regular.
-Today he plays anything from NL500 Zoom to $200/400 NLHE.
+Today, he plays anything from NL500 Zoom to $200/400 NLHE.

 Online poker and live poker have exactly the same rules, but they play out in completely different environments.
 Live poker has an atmosphere similar to casino table games, with other players sitting around the green baize.
-Players can see each other face to face and play proceeds at a natural pace.
+Players can see each other face to face, and play proceeds at a natural pace.
 When you play poker online, you have to adapt to a much more fast-paced and solitary environment.
 The poker software means that you can make decisions much more quickly, even across multiple tables.
 This requires a great deal of discipline and patience, which can be tough when it’s just you in front of a screen.
 On the plus side, you can use poker tools to improve your play.

-Play poker online at BetMGM
+Play Poker Online at BetMGM

 Start your journey with the best online poker at BetMGM.
 Sign up for cash games and tournaments with buy-ins to suit your budget and enjoy a premium gaming experience powered by world-leading PartyPoker software.
-For added entertainment, visit our online casino, where you can explore a broad range of online casino games, including online slots, casino table games and live dealer options, including special versions of live poker online.
+For added entertainment, visit BetMGM’s online casino, where you can explore a broad range of online casino games, including online slots, casino table games and live dealer options, including special versions of live poker online.